Ageism: Colombia

+Mexico

+In Mexico, a person must be at least 35 to be president, 25 to be a senator, or 21 to be a Congressional Deputy, as specified in the 1917 Constitution of Mexico.

 United States

 In the United States, each state has its own laws regarding age discrimination, and there are also federal laws.
-In California, the Fair Employment and Housing Act forbids unlawful discrimination against persons age 40 and older.
+In California, the Fair Employment and Housing Act forbids unlawful discrimination against persons aged 40 and older.
 The FEHA is the principal California statute prohibiting employment discrimination, covering employers, labor organizations, employment agencies, apprenticeship programs and/or any person or entity who aids, abets, incites, compels, or coerces the doing of a discriminatory act.
 In addition to age, it prohibits employment discrimination based on race or color; religion; national origin or ancestry, disability, mental type or medical condition; marital status; sex or sexual orientation; and pregnancy, childbirth, or related medical conditions.
-Although there are many protections for age-based discrimination against older workers (as shown above) there are less protections for younger workers.
+Although there are many protections for age-based discrimination against older workers (as shown above), there are less protections for younger workers.

 The District of Columbia and twelve states (California, Florida, Iowa, Hawaii, Kansas, Louisiana, Maine, Minnesota, Nebraska, New Mexico, New York, and Vermont) define age as a specific motivation for hate crimes.